benbalter/benbalter.github.com/_posts/2023-01-09-manage-like-an-engineer.md

 Managing like an engineer means a manager's go to tool for planning, tracking, and communicating managerial work is issues, project boards, and pull requests:[^8]

 * **Issues** - Issues are the atomic unit of work across teams and is the primary means by which work is planned, tracked, coordinated, communicated, and shared.[^2]
-* **Project Boards** - Project boards are the primary means by which work is organized, managed, prioritized, and made visible.
+* **Project boards** - Project boards are the primary means by which work is organized, managed, prioritized, and made visible.
 * **Markdown files** - Markdown files are the primary means by which long-lived information is share.
 Markdown files are created and modified via Pull Requests.
 * **Pull requests** - Pull requests are the primary means by which proposals are reviewed and decisions are made.